 Blue Apron must be the most famous meal kit service out there.
 With the amount of advertising they’ve been doing, that’s not surprising.
 The company is easy to use and offers delicious meals.
 Following their recipes isn’t any problem at all, as the instructions are clear.

 There are two plans to choose from – a two-person and a family plan.
 The family plan is designed to serve four people.
-It offers two, three, or four recipes each week for either $8.99 or $9.99 per serving, depending on the number of meals you order.
+It offers two, three, or four recipes each week for between $7.99 and $9.49 per serving, depending on the number of meals you order.
 Shipping is free in each case.

 Once you have checked out, you are able to choose what meals you want.
-These are based on the weekly menu – and there is a limited selection for family meals (I only spotted four when I looked!).
-This may be completely fine if you don’t have picky eaters.
+These are based on the weekly menu – and there is a limited selection for family meals (thankfully this has expanded since I last tried Blue Apron).
+The limited selection may be completely fine if you don’t have picky eaters.
 But, if your family members have strong preferences, the selection may simply be too limited.

 This is also a service that I reviewed myself.
 I’ve even gone back to them multiple times, which says something about the quality of their food.
 Blue Apron still isn’t my favorite meal kit service but it is a decent one – and a good place to begin.
 My main issue was that some of their meals were boring, similar to things that I could make myself.

 There is also very little customization.
 You can select the meals but that’s really it.
-The main specialty diet option is for vegetarian meals and that’s only available for the two-person meal plan, not the family one.
+The main specialty diet options are for vegetarian or ‘wellness’ meals and they’re only available for the two-person meal plan, not the family one.

 The biggest thing that makes Gobble stand out is the ease of cooking.
 Meal kit companies are all over the place when it comes to time.
 Some are simple and easy.
 Others require multiple steps and some fairly complex cooking processes.
 With Gobble, all meals take 15 minutes (or less!) to prepare.